coders-school/stl/module2/03_algorithms_nonmodifying.en.md

 ```

 * Predicate = functor, function, lambda that returns `bool` (`true/false`)
 * Algorithm used to search for items of interest.
-What interests us will be decided by the transferred predicate.
+What interests us will be decided by the passed predicate.
 If we want numbers divisible by 3 we will use the predicate:
   * `[](const auto& el){ return (el % 3 == 0); }`
 * `std::find_if` is different from `std::find` only that instead of the searched value, we give the predicate that must be met in order to consider a given element as the value sought.
-* The type returned by `std::find_if` there is an iterator pointing to the found element.
+* The type returned by `std::find_if` is an iterator pointing to the found element.
-* If the item is not found, the return value will be equal `last`.
+* If the item is not found, the return value will be equal to `last`.

 ___